Kineret 100 mg/0.67 ml solution for injection in pre-filled syringe.

 In placebo-controlled RA studies with Kineret, treatment was associated with small reductions in the mean values for total white blood count and absolute neutrophil count (ANC).
 Neutropenia (ANC < 1.5 x 109/l) was reported in 2.4% patients receiving Kineret compared with 0.4% of placebo patients.
 None of these patients had serious infections associated with the neutropenia.

-In 43 CAPS patients followed for up to 5 years neutropenia was reported in 2 patients.
+In a study with 43 CAPS patients followed for up to 5 years neutropenia was reported in 2 patients.
 Both episodes of neutropenia resolved over time with continued Kineret treatment.

 In clinical studies in RA patients, thrombocytopenia has been reported in 1.9% of treated patients compared to 0.3% in the placebo group.
 The thrombocytopenias have been mild, i.e. platelet counts have been > 75 x109/l.
 Mild thrombocytopenia has also been observed in CAPS patients.